 The Master Plan does not cover existing conditions and disadvantages, this concerns the costs that were to be reasonably expected at the start of the insurance.

-Note: You are not allowed to take out a public Dutch health insurance if you are in the Netherlands for only.
+Note: You are not allowed to take out a public Dutch health insurance if you are in the Netherlands for study purposes only.

 If you cause an accident and someone is injured or if you damage someone's property, you are responsible for paying all the costs of the accident.
 You might, for example, break something in your rented room.
 Or, on a more serious note, you might cause a road accident.
 Accidents like these can be very expensive.
 You are therefore strongly advised to take out a good liability insurance policy, which will cover the costs in many cases.

 Repatriation means returning to your home country.
 If anything (serious illness or accident) happens to you in The Netherlands, your insurance should cover the costs of repatriation of yourself (e.g. for treatment required in your home country), or having your parents travel to join you here.
 Repatriation is also covered for family member in the 1st and 2nd degree by death or very serious illness It would be wise to have an insurance policy covering these costs.

 Be sure to extend your insurance in time.
 If your current insurance is not InsureToStudy and you want to profit the benefits of the ITS insurance you can easy change your insurance.